 If you are a renter, it is your landlord’s responsibility to make sure that these appliances are able to function properly.
 Annual safety checks must be carried out to verify that piping, valves, appliances, and flues are safe and up-to-date.
 For your own safety, ask your landlord or purchase your own carbon monoxide detector if you have any gas appliances in your home.
-If you have suffered an injury due to carbon monoxide poisoning, feel free to contact Lowenthal & Abrams, Injury Attorneys, personal injury lawyers in Pennsylvania, at 888-979-7298 today for an initial consultation
+If you have suffered an injury due to carbon monoxide poisoning in Philadelphia, it is advisable to contact an attorney.

 Symptoms of Carbon Monoxide Poisoning